 A PEZA-registered IT Park, as defined by PEZA, is an area that has been developed into a complex capable of providing infrastructures and other support facilities required by IT Enterprises, as well as amenities required by professionals and workers involved in IT Enterprises, who will have easy access to such amenities.
 The combined competitive advantage of its location and the benefits of its PEZA registration attracted BPO companies to lease office spaces in Northgate Cyberzone.
-FILRT continually provides world class, environmentally sustainable and efficient leasing facilities and services to various clients become a REIT company, certain assets are selected to remain in the company as income generating real estate (IGRE) and some buildings that primarily do not qualify to become REIT assets are transferred to its company FLI.
+FILRT continually provides world class, environmentally sustainable and efficient leasing facilities and services to various clients.